Summary

 Immunisation and global polio eradication

 The Global Polio Eradication Initiative aims to eliminate all cases of polio around the world.
 It is a global public health plan, with immunisation as an important part of the program.
-The entire western Pacific region, including Australia, has been declared polio-free since 2000.
-New cases of polio in Australia are rare, but the disease remains a health risk for travellers to some countries of the world.
+The entire western Pacific region, including Australia, has been declared polio-free since 2000,but the disease remains a health risk for travellers to some countries of the world.
 Since 1986, the only new case of polio in Australia was reported in July 2007.
 This person was a traveller who acquired his infection in Pakistan.
-If Australian children and adults are not immunised, polio could again become a problem in this country.
+If Australians are not immunised, polio could again become a problem in this country.

 Immunisation against polio

-- babies at two, four and six months – immunisation in the form of a diphtheria, tetanus, whooping cough, hepatitis B, polio and Haemophilus influenzae type b (Hib) vaccine (six-in-one vaccine)
+- infants at 2, 4 and 6 months – immunisation in the form of a diphtheria, tetanus, whooping cough, hepatitis B, polio and Haemophilus influenzae type b (Hib) vaccine (six-in-one vaccine)

 - children at four years – a booster dose in the form of a diphtheria, tetanus, whooping cough, polio vaccine (four-in-one vaccine)